Monmouth Wyedean Catenians

 About our Circle

 Our Circle supports the Catenian Bursary Fund which exists to support young people who volunteer to individual or group projects overseas.
-A young member of our parish has received a bursary together with additional support from our Circle to undertake voluntary service in India.
+A young member of our parish received a bursary together with additional support from our Circle to undertake voluntary service in India.

 The Coronavirus pandemic